Author name

 Ulla Harkonen

--To find out the different of early childhood education and pre-school background theories as theoretical frames of reference for sustainable education and development
+-To find out the different of early childhood education and

 -Survey